 Your pension provider or scheme administrator should be able to give you your pension input amount for that scheme.
 This refers to the amount of contributions or value of accrued benefits during the pension input period.
-If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from an independent financial adviser.
+If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from a regulated financial adviser.

 Changes to the annual allowance

 The Money Purchase Annual Allowance was introduced on 6th April 2015 and was set at £10,000 gross p.a.
 The government has now reduced the MPAA to £4,000 gross p.a. which applies to contributions made from 6th April 2017.

 If you have taken flexible benefits which include income, such as an ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ or flexi-access drawdown with income, and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £4,000 p.a towards your defined contribution benefits.
 The reduced allowance will apply if you have withdrawn more than the 25% tax free pension commencement lump sum (PCLS).
 The reduced amount is known as the ‘money purchase annual allowance' (MPAA) and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
 You cannot bring forward any unused annual allowances from the previous three tax years to warrant a higher contribution than £4,000 towards your defined contribution benefits.